-A project by Watersprint and Yunus Centre is looking to spread smart tech-equipped, solar-powered water purifiers in regions where access to potable water is scarce.
+A project by Watersprint and Yunus Centre is looking to spread smart tech-equipped, solar-powered water purifiers in regions where access to portable water is scarce.

 Around 750 million people worldwide lack access to safe drinking water.
 There are numerous projects that operate in this field, constructing wells and other infrastructure that provide people a safe source of water.
 Yet upkeep and maintenance of these can be difficult and it is estimated that as many 50,000 clean water supply points across Africa are no longer functional.
 In order to create long-lasting impact, water purification projects must take this into consideration and, crucially for areas with irregular or no access to electricity, be able to run without relying on a regular power supply.